Dewi-Amaliah/MRP_diagnostic_plot/README.md

 ## :clipboard: About

-This is a repository for my master degree thesis about Multilevel Regression and Poststratification (MRP) visualisation.
+This is a repository for my master degree research project about Multilevel Regression and Poststratification (MRP) visualisation.
 This study aims to:

 1. Discuss the current practice of visualisation of MRP models.
 2. Understand the implication of existing visualisation choices with real-world data.